 The most basic definition of grandiose delusions is that they refer to any belief unfounded in reality or likelihood that makes the person holding them believes he or she is in some or all ways better than everybody else.
 A person could believe that he is a genius or has the power to read other people’s thoughts.
 This could also manifest itself as a belief that some kind of higher power thinks that the sufferer is important, or has presented him or her with a special mission or ability.
 Some grandeur-related delusions are simply based on the misinterpretation of social cues: for example, the belief that a person is being stalked because he happens to live and work in the same area as another person.

 Social cues can be picked up and interpreted correctly by most people.
 For example, if a man were to spark up a conversation with a woman about her life, the average woman would take this as a general interest or friendliness.
-A woman suffering from grandiose delusions may take this to mean that the man is actually in love with her.
+A woman suffering from grandiose delusions, however, may take this to mean that the man is actually in love with her or is infatuated with her life.
 This is because the woman has an inflated sense of her own importance, and may have trouble believing that the conversation isn’t related to the fact that she is special.

-People who frequently believe things that aren’t true are often suffering some classified mental illness.
-For example, grandiose delusions are a symptom of schizophrenia, alongside other things such as an inability to focus attention and mood swings.
-As well as this, delusions of grandeur could also be a symptom of a psychotic episode.
+Most medical experts view delusions of any kind as symptomatic of some sort of underlying psychological condition.
+People who frequently believe things that aren’t true are often suffering some classified mental illness, or could also be a symptom of a psychotic episode.
 This is essentially when a person loses grip on his or her sanity for a short period of time.